 How to Fix These Small YouTuber Mistakes

-If you’ve made a few mistakes on your channel, remember it’s never too late to turn things around.
+If you’ve made a few mistakes on your channel, remember that it’s never too late to turn things around.
 Embrace the lessons, then chart a new course of action!

 Here are five things you can do right now: